muawiya98/Presentation-Scoring/README.md

 - Expressiveness: The presenter's ability to convey emotions and engagement through facial expressions.
 - Variety of expressions: The range and diversity of facial expressions displayed during the presentation.

-## Installation

-To use the Presenter Evaluation Project, follow these steps:

-1. Clone the project repository: git clone https://github.com/your-username/presenter-evaluation-project.git
-2. Install the required dependencies: pip install -r requirements.txt

-## Usage

-1. Prepare the presentation video file or live stream feed for evaluation.
-2. Run the evaluation script with the provided input: python evaluate.py --video <video_file>.
-3. Wait for the evaluation to complete.
-4. Review the generated evaluation report, which includes scores for eye contact, body movement, hand movement, and facial expressions.

-## Contributing

-Contributions to the Presenter Evaluation Project are welcome!
-If you have any suggestions, bug reports, or feature requests, please submit them through the issue tracker of the project repository.

-## License

-This project is licensed under the